T-13/DroneVis/README.md

 ### Givers

-Client applications which obtains data, decodes it if necessary and sends it to server for visualization.
+Client applications which obtain data, decode it if necessary and send it to server for visualization.

 **Current Givers:**
 - MAVLink (via serial port)